ropil/landsraad_raspberry/README.md

 ## Protocol
 This project is an example on how to install and manage the bare metal of a commodity hardware cluster.

 These playbooks constitute a working protocol (also as in WIP) for deploying an experimental productivity cluster on raspberry hardware - an example approach to handling the bare metal of your own cloud, if you like.
-As such, the following list defines the sequence in which you could apply my experiment to your own hardware, at your own risk and perils;
+As such, the following list defines the sequence in which you could apply my experiment to your own hardware, at your own risk and peril;

 0. **Procure** corresponding hardware *(to be published)*
 1. **Flash** bare metal controlling OS to flash memories